Goldscheider ceramics: History

 In 1873, Friedrich Goldscheider came from the Bohemian city of Plzeň to Vienna, and in 1885 he founded the Goldscheider Porcelain Manufactory and Majolica Factory.
 It became one of the most influential ceramic manufactories of terracotta, faience and bronze objects in Austria, with subsidiaries in Plzeň, Paris, Leipzig and Florence.
 For over half a century, Goldscheider created masterpieces of historical revivalism, Art Nouveau (Jugendstil) and Art Deco.

 Famous artists such as Josef Lorenzl, Stefan Dakon, Ida Meisinger and the two perhaps best known Austrian ceramic artists, Michael Powolny and Vally Wieselthier, worked for Goldscheider.
 Several of the artists who worked for Goldscheider also worked for other Viennese studios, such as Augarten, Keramos or for the German brands Rosenthal and Meissen.

-After Friedrich Goldscheider death in 1897, his widow Regina Lewit–Goldscheider, and his brother Alois Goldscheider managed the business, and his sons Walter Goldscheider and Marcel Goldscheider managed the factories.
+After Friedrich Goldscheider's death in 1897, his widow Regina Lewit–Goldscheider, and his brother Alois Goldscheider managed the business, and his sons Walter Goldscheider and Marcel Goldscheider managed the factories.

-The Goldscheider family migrated in 1938 to the United Kingdom and the United States of America.
+Escaping the Holocaust, the Goldscheider family migrated in 1938 to the United Kingdom and the United States of America.
 Walter Goldscheider started a new factory in Trenton, New Jersey, and he returned to Vienna in 1950.
 Marcel Goldscheider went to Stoke-on-Trent and produced figurative ceramics for Myott, and he opened his own studio in the 1950s in Hanley.
 Both brothers died in the early 1960s.

 More than 10,000 different models were created over a period of three generations.
 Since the very beginning, many of these won first prizes and gold medals at innumerable world fairs, exhibitions and trade fairs.
 Goldscheider figures are nowadays very much sought after by collectors worldwide and reach astonishing prices at auctions such as Sotheby's, Christie's, Dorotheum and on eBay.

 The son of Friedrich Goldscheider, was an art publisher of sculptures in Paris during the Art Deco-era.